bonsai-team/conda_recipes/README.md

 # conda_recipes

-This repository aims to host the conda recipes that can't found a better place (i.e bioconda).
+This repository aims to host the conda recipes that can't find a better place (i.e bioconda).